-There's a new breed of doorbells built into smart door locks.
+There's also a new breed of doorbells built into smart door locks.
 I’ve tested the Lockly Vision Elite and the Eufy Security S330 Video Smart Lock, and both are very expensive and work better as door locks than doorbells.
-But if you have a specific need for this device (i.e., you have nowhere else to put a doorbell camera), then they are useful for at least seeing up the nose of whoever is at your door, if not much beyond that.
+But if you have a specific need for this device (e.g., you have nowhere else to put a doorbell camera), then they are useful for at least seeing up the nose of whoever is at your door, if not much beyond that.

 Wired vs. wireless doorbell cameras: what’s the difference?

 Wired video doorbells use existing doorbell wiring attached to a doorbell transformer and chime box to provide continuous power, so they don’t need to be recharged.
 Most won’t work when the power goes out, but some have small batteries to keep them going for a few minutes in the event of a power outage.
 If you don’t have existing wiring, you can use an AC power adapter (Ring and Nest sell their own; you can also find generic ones).

 Battery-powered doorbells, also known as wireless doorbells, are powered by a rechargeable battery.
 Because they don’t have continuous power, they have to wake up first when they detect motion before starting to record.
 This often results in a clip only catching the back of the person’s head as they walk away, which is not super helpful if you’re concerned about porch pirates.
 True wired doorbells don’t have this problem, and most will reliably catch all the action.